BrightspaceUI/visual-diff/README.md

 // removes focus from current active element await resetFocus(page);

+// CSS selectors prefixed with `shadow/` will pierce through shadow roots.
+This needs to be done before creating a page enableShadowRootPiercing();

 // gets the base URL of the server (ex. http://localhost:8000) visualDiff.getBaseUrl();